-When To Start Potty Training
+When To Start Potty Training: Signs Of Potty Training Readiness

-Jan 18, 2023 | 4 minutes Read
+Mar 22, 2023 | 4 Minutes Read

 6 Common Signs of Potty Training Readiness

-1. Pulling at a wet or dirty diaper
+1. Pulling at wet or dirty diaper

 2. Hiding to pee or poop

-3. Showing Interest in others’ use of the potty, or copying their behavior
+3. Showing interest in others use of the potty or copying their behavior

-4. Having a dry diaper for a longer-than-usual time
+4. Having a dry diaper for a longer time than usual

-5. Awakening dry from a nap
+5. Waking up dry from a nap

 6 Signs Your Child Is Ready